January in Paris: Moving and feasting

 Although we had plenty of company as expected, it was wonderful to see these paintings, many from the collection of Museo Dolores Olmedo, near Mexico City.
 She was a friend and admirer of Diego’s who built one of the largest collections of his work, 137 examples, as well as 25 paintings of Frida’s acquired on his advice (a high percentage of her output of 143 paintings).
 We had not had time on our recent Mexico City trip to visit this museum; indeed, judging by the work from this museum on display here, probably visiting in November would have been disappointingly thin, with so many key pieces on loan.

-As the crowd for the Kahlo-Rivera show swelled, we took refuge for a few minutes in the lovely oval galleries upstairs housing Monet’s master late life works, the huge, amorphous, nearly abstract water lily series, the Nymphéas.
+As the crowd for the Kahlo-Rivera show swelled, we took refuge for a few minutes in the lovely oval galleries upstairs housing Monet’s later life masterworks, the huge, amorphous, nearly abstract water lily series, the Nymphéas.

 A short walk away, we were off to the Grand Palais, for a photography show of Raymond Depardon, a French photojournalist whose less well known, vibrant color work from around the world, was being highlighted in this show.